-Showcasing of tangible cultural expressions is not new to us.
+Showcasing tangible cultural expressions is not new to us.
 From the Inaul of Maguinadanaon to the Tnalak of Tboli, we are always reminded of their creativity and its link to our cultural heritage.
-In spite of this recognition, our fellow Indigenous People faces a daunting challenge – the challenge to protect their traditional cultural expressions (e.g. weaving industry) from illicit exploitation and commercialization.
+In spite of this recognition, our fellow Indigenous People face a daunting challenge – the challenge to protect their traditional cultural expressions (e.g. weaving industry) from illicit exploitation and commercialization.

 One of the studies that caught my interest is the research of Maria Ester Vanguardia entitled DREAMS FOR SALE: TRADITIONAL CULTURAL EXPRESSIONS (TCEs) AND INTELLECTUAL PROPERTY RIGHTS OF THE INDIGENOUS PRAGMATIC GROUP AS EXEMPLIFIED BY THE DREAMWEAVERS.

-The paper discusses how the Tnalak is currently protected under the Philippines sui generis law for indigenous people's protection.
+The paper discusses how the Tnalak is currently protected under the Philippines sui generis law for Indigenous People's protection.
 It also discusses intellectual property laws and addresses the possibility of applying Human Rights for the protection of TCEs.
 It also examines and analyses international conventions, treaties and international agreements existing, which the Philippines has signed and ratified and is now part of the national laws of the Philippines by virtue of the incorporation clause in the 1987 Constitution.
 Moreover, it looks at the sui generis legislations from different countries vis-a-vis the WIPO model law.
 And lastly, it argues the necessity for a sui generis law for the protection of indigenous intellectual property.

 The Tbolis are one of the indigenous peoples residing in South Cotabato.
 The Tbolis are famous for their Tnalak cloth because of its distinctive design.
-Tnalak is sacred to them and give high importance to it.
+Tnalak is sacred to them and gives high importance to it.
 In recent years, its traditional purposes are slowly diminishing.
 Because of its economic value, Tnalak becomes their primary source of income.

 In an interview of Lang Dulay, the 1998 awardee of the Gawad sa Manlilikha ng Bayan or the National Living Treasure Award conferred by the National Commission for Culture and the Arts (NCCA), she expressed her opinion about the industry of Tnalak.
 “Most Tnalak sold in the market these days do not conform to the rigid way it should have been processed,” Dulay said.